133: Planes, Trains and Automobiles

 I'm not doing that.

-This is the vetocracy that I was talking about, which is the, you know, I think all the people who are talking about growth do have a real point that we have layered completely needless levels of computer says no and you have to sign this off.
+This is the vetocracy that I was talking about, which is the, you know, I think all the people who are talking about growth, do you have a real point that we have layered completely needless levels of computer says no and you have to sign this off?

-You know, like the kind of people who think you could run a hospital really well if there just weren't any patients that are ruining it there's that kind of attitude i think as well it does seem to be amazing that
+You know, like the kind of people who think you could run a hospital really well if there just weren't any patients that are ruining it.
+There's that kind of attitude, I think, as well.

-hs2 yeah i get there are certain problems putting it in but a very very small hs2 would tell if we can
+HS2, yeah, I get there are certain problems putting it in, but a very, very small HS2 would tell

-The process for, by the way, getting a lamppost charger in takes between 9 and 18 months.
+The process for, by the way, getting a lamppost charger in takes between nine and eighteen months.
+That's the paperwork.

 Right, get the country onto very efficient cars which drive much further per quid you put in.